-- 4.10 It is the Recruiting Manager's responsibility to identify a vacancy, seek budgetary authority for the position and to produce a Role Profile for the role. - 4.11 There are a number of recruitment related activities which require personnel to sign the relevant Role Profile Addendum which clearly articulates the role and responsibility for which they are accountable. - 4.12 The appropriate manpower requisition form must be approved prior to any recruitment activity including advertising, engaging with external agencies, interviewing or making verbal or written job offers.
-This is to ensure the new position and recruitment costs are within the approved budget. - 4.13 The HR Department provides a Recruitment Toolkit to assist with the recruitment process.
+- 4.10 It is the Hiring Manager's responsibility to identify a vacancy, seek budgetary authority for the position and to produce a Role Profile for the role.
+Templates for Role Profiles are available on the Safer Recruitment Toolkit - 4.11 The vacancy must be added to the Recruitment Module on Cognita People, by completing a Requisition and must be approved prior to any recruitment activity including advertising, engaging with external agencies, interviewing or making verbal or written job offers.
+This is to ensure the new position and recruitment costs are within the approved budget - 4.12 There are a number of recruitment related activities which require personnel to sign the relevant Role Profile Addendum which clearly articulates the role and responsibility for which they are accountable.

-4.14 Applicants or colleagues should never be informed of the outcome of the recruitment process until it has been completed.
+4.13 Applicants or colleagues should never be informed of the outcome of the recruitment process until it has been completed.